 “White people need to acknowledge the privilege of their skin colour,” she said one night, adding that she’s uncomfortable when whites tell her they’re colour-blind.
 “I’m Black.
 That’s part of who I am.
 Why wouldn’t I want you to see who I am?”

 “I do acknowledge the privilege,” I insisted, realizing also how quickly and conveniently this fact slips away.
 But is that enough?
 I asked.
 It was for her, Danielle said.
-Acknowledgement isn’t intended to keep white people mired in guilt, she assured me.
+Acknowledgment isn’t intended to keep white people mired in guilt, she assured me.
 Instead, that recognition is the fuel to act.

 On those think-aloud evenings, wrapped in blankets against the monastery’s chill, we hit all the high notes: faith, love, family, writing, activism.
 “My pastor keeps telling me I can’t tackle every cause,” Danielle admitted. “‘Choose your assignment,’ he says.”